 The market for online freelancers and the services they offer is relatively new, rapidly evolving, and unproven.
-Our future success will depend in large part on the continued growth and expansion of this market and the willingness of businesses to engage freelancers to provide services.
-It is difficult to predict the size, growth rate, and expansion of this market, whether any expansion will be long-term or temporary, particularly in light of the recent shift toward remote work due to the COVID-19 pandemic, the entry of products and services that are competitive to ours, the success of existing competitive products and services, or technological, macroeconomic, legal, regulatory, or other developments that will impact the overall demand for freelancer services.
+Our future success will depend in large part on the continued growth and expansion of this market and the willingness of businesses to engage freelancers to provide services and freelancers to engage as independent service providers.
+It is difficult to predict the size, growth rate, and expansion of this market, whether any expansion will be long-term or temporary, particularly as the COVID-19 pandemic subsides and restrictions intended to prevent its spread are relaxed or lifted, the success of competitive products and services, or technological, macroeconomic, legal, regulatory, or other developments that will impact the overall demand for freelancer services.
 Furthermore, many businesses may be unwilling to engage freelancers for a variety of reasons, including perceived negative connotations with outsourcing work, quality of work, or privacy or data security concerns or the rapidly evolving regulations that may impact the demand for independent contractor services more generally, including as discussed further in the risk factor titled "There may be adverse tax, legal, and other consequences if the contractor classification or employment status of freelancers that use our work marketplace is challenged."
-If the market for freelancers and the services they offer does not achieve widespread adoption, or there is a reduction in demand for freelancer services, including once the COVID-19 pandemic has subsided, it could result in decreased revenue and our business could be adversely affected.
+Likewise, with the greater adoption of remote work and increased flexibility in employment relationships resulting from the COVID-19 pandemic, more talented freelancers may choose traditional employment over freelancing.
+If the market for freelancers and the services they offer does not achieve widespread adoption, or there is a reduction in demand for freelancer services, including as the COVID-19 pandemic continues to subside, it could result in decreased revenue and our business could be adversely affected.